 Let a trustworthy professional do the heavy lifting for you and expect them to provide you with multiple options to choose from that have various probabilities of success.
 Try to avoid getting caught between choosing annuities based on the most persuasive salesperson!
 Retirement planning is not the same as comparing three bids from different stores for a new refrigerator.
 Your retirement deserves in-depth, competent financial planning from an advisor you can trust.

-Here is a link to the article we discussed in the video…
+Here is an excerpt from the article we discuss in our video…

 I don’t have a pension.
 Do I need an annuity?

 My husband and I have nearly $1.5 million in savings and are nearing retirement, although he has some health issues that may force him to retire sooner than we’d hoped.
 We like the plan our adviser has put together for us, but we’re unsure of the markets and are considering using some of our savings to buy an annuity for guaranteed income.
 Our financial adviser says we’re fine without an annuity, but we’re still unsure since neither of us will receive a pension.
 What do you think? — M.C.If the combination of reasonable withdrawals from your nest egg plus Social Security will safely generate all the retirement income you’ll need, then your adviser’s assessment that an annuity is unnecessary may very well be on target.Then again, I know that some advisers just don’t like annuities, period.
 It may be because they’re wary of the fees associated with certain annuities or they don’t want to tie up a client’s money in one.
 Maybe they know that diverting assets to an annuity means a smaller nest egg for them to manage (and thus lower annual management fees).
 Or they may have other objections.